GLOBAL MARKETS-Yen, bond yields rise as Bank of Japan action underwhelms

 Financials led the way, with the euro zone banking index up

-more than 3 percent and on track for a rise of 9 percent
+more than 2 percent and on track for a rise of nearly 8

 Investors awaited the release of the stress test results on